Hashir-Jamil/LongBox/README.md

 ## User Lookup

 Using the app, a user can view information about another user such including the comments done by them on comics, their reading and finished list and preferred genres.
-Users can either double click on a user in the social panel or double click on the comment by a user in the Comic Information page.
+Users can either double click on a user in the social panel or double click on the comment by a user in the Comic Information page, to navigate to this page.

 ![OtherUser](design_documents/screenshots/OtherUser.png)